unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 ### Service Reliability

-This will provide an improvement, we will achieve this by the docker.
+This will be an additional feature; we will achieve this by the docker.
 We will build a kubernetes cluster to reduce the risk of single point failure and provide the high-availability.

 ## Passing Parameters to Our API Module